Course Title: IT Infrastructure and Security

 A total of 120 hours of study is expected during this course, comprising:

-Teacher-directed activities (48 hours): lectures, tutorials / laboratory sessions.
+Teacher-directed activities (48 hours): lectures, workshops sessions.
 Each week there will be 2 hours of lecture plus 2 hours of tutorial / computer laboratory work.
 You are encouraged to participate during lectures through asking questions, commenting on the lecture material based on your own experiences and through presenting solutions to written exercises.
 The tutorial / laboratory sessions will introduce you to the tools necessary to undertake the assignment work.
 Both lectures and tute/labs have an associated set of online quizzes that need to be filled in each week.

 Student-directed activities (72 hours): You are expected to be self-directed, studying independently outside class.